saltyshiomix/web-master/packages/node-web-crawler/README.md

 ## Description

-It crawls the target page, collects links and scrapes data on each link page :)
+It crawls the target page, collects links and scrapes data on each page :)

 ## Installation